smartell/APIDemo/README.md

 	> git push origin gh-pages

 Thats it.
-You should now be able to visity the [GitHub Pages](http://smartell.github.io/APIDemo/) section of your repository and view the Doxygen html output.
+You should now be able to visit the [GitHub Pages](http://smartell.github.io/APIDemo/) section of your repository and view the Doxygen html output.

 Good Luck
 ___